-What opportunities has Connecting People and Places created for young architects?
+Connecting People and Places with opportunity for young architects

 Our Consultant Exhibitor, Nabiha, discusses heritage, placemaking and what it means to be part of the Connecting People and Places exhibition as a Part II architect.